CubicrootXYZ/Buspreise/README.md

 # Buspreise
 Buspreise is a python library to check the prices from long-distance bus in germany and parts of the eu.

 **This script scrapes the site fernbusse.de.
-Please aks the owners for permissions to scrape!**
+Please ask the owners for permissions to scrape!**

 ## Installation
 1. Download the `includes/buspreise.py`